LichtClark/LichtClark.github.io/README.md

 ## Responsebillity:
 This a open-source hosted website which provides Source-Code basements just for Reseach Education and Nothing else.

-THIS WEBSITE PROBABLY WILL END ITS DOMAIN ON JANUARY 1ST 2023.!
+THIS WEBSITE PROBABLY WILL END ITS DNS ON JANUARY 1ST 2023.!

 ## License:
 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)